mrjacobbloom/sb3-theme/README.md

 * `getBlocksWithIcon(string)` - returns an array of newly-added SVG groups whose icon URL contains the substring `string`.
 Again, it returns groups, not paths.
 [See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#make-stop-block-big)

 ## Properties
+* `css` = for your convenience, a `<style>` tag to add your styles to.

-None of these properties can be accessed immediately when sb3-theme is initialized.
-You can access them from within an onChange function.
+None of the following properties can be accessed immediately when sb3-theme is initialized.
+You can access them from within an onChange function:
 * `newBlocks` - an array of blocks that have been added in the last onChange event.
 * `newInputs` - an array of inputs that have been added in the last onChange event.
 * `horizontal` - true if you're in horizontal mode.